Another Day in Paradise

 - Gather the tools and materials listed above.

-- Print the PDF template at the bottom of the post and cut petals according to the pattern.
+- Print the PDF template and cut petals according to the pattern.

 - Using the art sponge, color the bottom half of the petals with the yellow pastel.